CASE STUDY

 Lessons Learned

 In the ILS-S codebase, control flow proved to be particularly tricky.
 The application contained numerous GOTOs jumping out of perform ranges, never to return.
-To resolve this, TSRI extended its method synthesis algorithms and GOTO elimination strategies.
-However, this resulted in some code expansion and duplication in the transformed code.
-Addressing these by-products was not within the project's scope, and didn't have a functional impact, but TSRI has since identified strategies to further improve handling of similarly convoluted control flow patterns, which will be pursued to reduce or completely eliminate the code expansion observed in the current solution.
+To resolve this, TSRI extended its rules and method synthesis algorithms and GOTO elimination strategies.
+This resulted in code expansion and duplication of the transformed code.
+Addressing these by-products was not within the initial project's scope, and didn't have a functional impact, but TSRI identified strategies to further improve handling of similarly control flow patterns, records, and statements, which was pursued in a subsequent contract focused on refactoring.

 Result

-The TSRI/ARRAY/NTT DATA Services team not only modernized and implemented “The Beast,” but also in parallel delivered three major FIAR releases, deployed to the AWS GovCloud, migrated into big data, and embarked on a DoD-leading mobile implementation.
+The Team not only modernized and implemented “The Beast,” but also in parallel delivered three major FIAR releases, deployed to the AWS GovCloud, migrated into big data, and embarked on a DoD-leading mobile implementation.

 Now that TSRI has a JANUS Studio® instance tuned specifically to the SBSS target code and architecture, future modernization projects for the Air Force with similar source code and a similar target architecture in the cloud will enjoy the advantages of schedule and effort reduction.